 My hearing loss is genetic, a mutation of the Connexin 26 gene.
 Although I was diagnosed at age six with a high-frequency loss, I was not fitted with my first hearing aid until seventh grade.
 I have worn hearing aids ever since, although for many years, afraid of the social stigma, I tried to hide my loss, even from myself.

 Not long after I returned to the piano, I started writing about the intimate relationship between music and hearing, sound and silence.
 The hearing community became an important part of my identity.
 Now my hearing loss is moderate across the board, dipping to severe in the high frequencies.
 I hope that by openly speaking and writing about hearing loss that I will help alleviate the stigma.

 Hearing Health Foundation

 The Hearing Health Foundation is a national nonprofit organization seeking a biological cure to hearing loss and tinnitus through groundbreaking research.
-Nancy M. Williams has served on the Board of Directors since 2012.
-As the chair of the marketing committee, she and Board Chair Shari Eberts co-led marketing initiatives to create new branding, messaging, website, social media channels, and a breakthrough public service advertising campaign.
+Nancy M. Williams served on the Board of Directors from 2011 to 2015.
+As the chair of the marketing committee, she spearheaded development of new corporate branding, public service advertising, and online and social media marketing.